Our Basic Approach and Policy

 Some of the minerals (tin, tantalum, tungsten, and gold) produced in the Democratic Republic of the Congo and surrounding countries are said to provide a source of funding for armed insurgents engaged in the infringement of human rights and environmental destruction in the region.
 As there are concerns that they assist conflict, they are termed conflict minerals.

 The Subaru Group has no intention of colluding in the infringement of human rights and environmental destruction by procuring and using conflict minerals.
-Going forward, we will address the issue of conflict minerals in partnership with our customers and suppliers as our social responsibility in procurement activities.
+Going forward, Subaru will make efforts and aim for “No use of materials engendering social problems” including conflict minerals in partnership with our customers and suppliers as our social responsibility in procurement activities.

-In an effort to share with partners our mid- to long-term management strategies and our sales, production and procurement policies, we have been hosting “Policy Briefings” every spring.
-We also periodically exchange information by participating in “Cooperation Meetings” comprised of our partners.
+In an effort to share with suppliers our mid- to long-term management strategies and our quality, procurement, production and sales policies, Subaru has been hosting “Policy Briefings” every spring, and have had 700 people from 400 companies participating in the Briefings.
+Subaru also periodically exchanges information by participating in “Cooperation Meetings” comprised of our suppliers.
+Once a year, Subaru awards those that have particularly contributed to R&D, production, and quality improvement.